Leiden University Centre for the Study of Islam and Society

 David Crawford and Bart Deseyn, Nostalgia for the Present: Ethnography and Photography in a Moroccan Berber Village (Leiden University Press 2014) | more information.

 Maurits Berger (ed.), Applying Sharia in the West.
 Facts, Fears and the Future of Islamic Rules on Family Relations in the West (Leiden University Press 2013) | more information.

 Jan Michiel Otto and Hannah Mason (eds.), Delicate Debates on Islam.
 Policymakers and Academics Speaking with Each Other (Leiden University Press 2011) | more information.

 Call for book proposals

 LUCIS invites authors to submit book proposals that fit the Debates on Islam and Society series.
-Published books in this series will most likely be available in open access.
 Please contact the series editors if you are interested.